xnetdc/famoco-mdm-apploader-action/README.md

-# Famoco MDM Apploader docker action
+# Famoco MDM Apploader action

 This action uploads an apk to the Famoco MDM